artefactual/atom-docs/user-manual/add-edit-content/authority-records.rst

 .. image:: images/new-authority-record.*
    :align: center
    :width: 80%
-   :alt: An image of the Add menu's options
+   :alt: An image of a new authority record

 3. Enter data as required.
 The authority record edit template is based on the `ICA's <http://www.ica.org/>`__ *International Standard Archival Authority